 The Bhavan audience was sadly thin on the ground, but it’s the magic of the rapport that counts.
 It reminds me of a Mozart Requiem tour of Italy with John Eliot Gardiner in the 1990s.
 For some reason we ended up doing a gig at a dingy cinema in the sleepy town of Terni on a Sunday afternoon, performing for a tiny audience that barely outnumbered the massed orchestral and choral forces.
 Nonetheless, with stellar singers like Barbara Bonney and Anne Sofie von Otter, it was one of our most moving performances.

 At the risk of sounding like Away from it all (“the one thing that Venice truly lacks is leprechauns“), here’s a random but inspiring sample of some further riches of world fiddling—needless to say, it’s all about technique at the service of the music, which in turn stems from its social use…

 Still with the exquisite gamak styles of India, here’s a Hindustani female dynasty:

 And Transylvanian bands:

-Kamanca playing from Azerbaijan is amazing too.
+Kamancha playing from Azerbaijan is amazing too.
 I used to have a clip here of an Azeri party—complete with mobile phones, naff yet tasteful accompaniment, and no fancy fakelore costumes.
-But it’s disappeared, so we’ll have to settle for the reified official concert version:
+But it’s disappeared, so we’ll have to settle for a reified official concert version:

-And they use “our” violin just as expressively too, as on this track— from a cassette by the renowned singer Abliz Shakir in the early 1990s:
+And the Uyghurs use “our” violin just as expressively too, as on this track— from a cassette by the renowned singer Abliz Shakir in the early 1990s: